ruby-rdf/rdf-tabular/README.md

   [tutorial][YARD-GS] or just look at the existing code for examples.
 * Don't touch the `rdf-tabular.gemspec`, `VERSION` or `AUTHORS` files.
 If you need to change them, do so on your private branch only.
 * Do feel free to add yourself to the `CREDITS` file and the corresponding list in the the `README`.
 Alphabetical order applies.
-* Do note that in order for us to merge any non-trivial changes (as a rule of thumb, additions larger than about 15 lines of code), we need an explicit [public domain dedication][PDD] on record from you.
+* Do note that in order for us to merge any non-trivial changes (as a rule of thumb, additions larger than about 15 lines of code), we need an explicit [public domain dedication][PDD] on record from you, which you will be asked to agree to on the first commit to a repo within the organization.
+  Note that the agreement applies to all repos in the [Ruby RDF](https://github.com/ruby-rdf/) organization.

 License
 -------